 HTEM Staff Directory

 Michelina is a Clairemont local and a High Tech High Alum!
-Her first teaching experiences were during elementary school helping out in her Mom’s Montessori Kindergarten classroom.
-She attended SDSU and received her Bachelor’s Degree in Film Studies.
-After graduation, she worked in the film department teaching set design and construction, which lead her to pursue a teaching credential through the High Tech High Graduate School of Education.
-She earned her credential and taught 4th grade and Kindergarten at HTeCV.
-She is continuing her studies and will earn her M.Ed. in Teaching and Learning.
+She attended SDSU and received her Bachelor’s Degree in Television, Film and New Media.
+After graduation, she worked in the film department at SDSU teaching set design to undergrads.
+This experience led her to pursue her multiple subjects K-8 teaching credential through the HTH Graduate School of Education.
+She worked at HTeCV teaching 4th grade and Kindergarten, then went on to work as a founding Kindergarten teacher at HTe Mesa.
+She continued her studies earning her Master's of Education in Teaching and Learning in June, 2020.

 I’m thrilled to be joining the Clairemont neighborhood and the greater High Tech High community alongside my husband and four children.
 We all look forward to making San Diego our new home.

 Erica will be joining the High Tech Mesa organization as the English Learner Coordinator.

 She was born and raised in Texas and is a recent transplant.
 Erica has been in education for over 20 years.
 Before joining the High Tech Team, she taught multiple grade levels from early childhood to adult learners.
 Some of her most memorable work has been working on diverse campuses with students and families at a Migrant School, Gifted and Talented school and as a founding member of an International Baccalaureate PYP during candidacy and authorization.
 She has served various educational roles: Teacher, Job Embedded Trainer, District Math Coach, District Instructional Coach, and Independent Educational Consultant.